CloudLabs-Samples/EduLabs/BigData/HDF/Lab-Guide.md

 docker start sandbox-proxy
 ```

-### Task 6 : Mapping SandBox IP to the desired hostname in the hosts file
+### Task 6 : Mapping SandBox IP to the desired hostname in the hosts file and the sandbox welcome page

 1. Open the file explorer.